duderstadt-lab/mars-docs/docs/MarsRover/Experiments.md

 | Regions       | List of assigned regions (f.e. to denote the change of a parameter at a certain time point in the experiment).       |
 | Positions       | List of globally assigned positions.      |

-Regions and Positions are globally defined in the Experiments tab and if enabled will show up in all plots where relevant.
+Regions and Positions are globally defined in the Experiments tab and if enabled will show up in the plots made under the 'molecules' tab where relevant.

 <img align='center' src='{{site.baseurl}}/docs/img/Rover/img7.png' width='600' />